 Our naval partners support our unit annually with funds that augment our training.

 Branch 90 has been a long term supporter of Admiral Nelles for decades.
 They continue to support us when able with funds to keep our program running.

 South Brant Legion has been a long term supporter of our unit as well.
 Funds from them helps us support our band so that we may in turn support their annual parade in September.

 The Paris legion has become a new supporter of our unit with funds being provided to purchase new trumpets for our band.

 Patron - Lt (N) Frank Begley Retired

-It is with great sadness that we must pass along that our patron, peer, and friend Lt(N) retired Frank Begley passed away on Friday September 21st as a result of a long battle with cancer, with his wife and nephew at his side.
+It is with great sadness that we must pass along that our patron, peer, and friend Lt(N) retired Frank Begley passed away in the Fall of 2018 as a result of a long battle with cancer, with his wife and nephew at his side.
 We will miss him at Admiral Nelles, Admiral Landymore and the Navy League of Canada Brantford Branch.